Stem Cells have been a controversial cure for many decades.

 - The ability of cells to move from placement sites and change into inappropriate cell types or multiply,

 - Failure of cells to work as expected, and

 - The growth of tumors.

-In 2018, several patients in the United States became and ill and were hospitalized after receiving non-FDA approved stem cells processed from Genetech, Inc., and distributed by Liveyon.
+In 2018, several patients in the United States became and ill and were hospitalized after receiving non-FDA approved cells processed from Genetech, Inc., and distributed by Liveyon.
 The CDC tested unopened vials of the stem cells and found that they were contaminated with E. coli bacteria.

-Clinics may make claims that stem cells are a ‘miracle cure,’ that can cure multiple diseases like musculoskeletal (chronic joint pain, and injury related pain), neurologic, cardiac, diabetes, Parkinson’s, Alzheimer’s, COPD, and many more.
+Clinics may make claims that such cells are a ‘miracle cure,’ that can cure multiple diseases like musculoskeletal (chronic joint pain, and injury related pain), neurologic, cardiac, diabetes, Parkinson’s, Alzheimer’s, COPD, and many more.
 Some taunt that they offer ‘Mercedes’ type stem cell treatments at the price of a’ Ford.’
 Although these claims can seem enticing to a vulnerable population seeking a treatment for a debilitating disease process, both healthcare practitioners and patients need to do their homework before procuring a stem cell treatment.

 Some clinics may falsely advertise that it is not necessary for the FDA to review and approve their stem cell therapies.
 They may claim that their registration with the FDA or an FDA inspection equates to FDA approval or a form of FDA endorsement.
 These claims are false.

 The best thing for patients to do is seek out a clinical trial using stem cells for their disease process.
-It’s best to have the clinic, healthcare practitioner and stem cell therapy fully vetted and researched before obtaining any kind of treatment.
+It’s best to have the clinic, healthcare practitioner and cell therapy fully vetted and researched before obtaining any kind of treatment.
 Patients should also ask clinics for their FDA documentation of a trial under an active new drug application, also known as an IND.